Mind the Income Gap: Bias Correction of Inequality Estimators in Small-Sized Samples: Abstract

 \section{Abstract}

-Income inequality measures are biased in small samples leading generally to an underestimation.
-After investigating the nature of the bias, we propose a bias-correction framework for a large class of inequality measures comprising Gini Index, Generalized Entropy and Atkinson families by accounting for complex survey designs.
-The proposed methodology is based on Taylor's expansions and generalized linearization method, and does not require any parametric assumption on income distribution, being very flexible.
-Design-based performance evaluation of the suggested correction has been carried out using data taken from EU-SILC survey.
-Results show a noticeable bias reduction for all measures.
-A bootstrap variance estimation proposal and a distributional analysis follow in order to provide a comprehensive overview of the behavior of inequality estimators in small samples.
-Results about estimators distributions show increasing positive skewness and lepto-kurtosis at decreasing sample sizes, confirming the non-applicability of the classical asymptotic results in small samples and suggesting the development of alternative methods of inference.
+Income inequality estimators are biased in small samples, leading generally to an underestimation.
+This aspect deserves particular attention when estimating inequality in small domains and performing small area estimation at the area level.
+We propose a bias correction framework for a large class of inequality measures comprising the Gini Index, the Generalized Entropy and the Atkinson index families by accounting for complex survey designs.
+The proposed methodology does not require any parametric assumption on income distribution, being very flexible.
+Design-based performance evaluation of our proposal has been carried out using EU-SILC data, their results show a noticeable bias reduction for all the measures.
+Lastly, an illustrative example of application in small area estimation confirms that ignoring ex-ante bias correction determines model misspecification.